-Monsonia patersonii is a spiny, erect to spreading-ascending, succulent shrublet up to 16 inches (40 cm) tall.
-The stems will grow up to 2 inches (5 cm) in diameter and up to 16 inches (40 cm) long.
-The flowers are up to 1.2 inches (3 cm) across with colors ranging from pink to orange.
+Monsonia patersonii is a succulent shrublet with spiny, erect to spreading-ascending stems.
+It grows up to 16 inches (40 cm) tall.
+Stems are up to 16 inches (40 cm) long and 2 inches (5 cm) in diameter.
+Flowers are up to 1.2 inches (3 cm) across and vary in colors from pink to orange.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).